 Step 7: Settle Seedling in Hole

 Plant the pine tree in its new location.
-Put the roots in the hole, spread them if they're exposed and fill the hole with your planting soil.
+Put the roots in the hole, spread them if they're exposed and fill the hole with the excavated soil.
 If the roots are still encased in a soil ball, simply fill soil around that ball.
 When you're filling in the hole, pack the soil down with your hands to eliminate air pockets.

 Step 8: Water the Pine Thoroughly